benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 Now it was time to address those pesky ads.
 [Pi-hole](https://pi-hole.net/) is a great app that can be installed on a Raspberry Pi or in a Docker container on your home network.
 Unlike an in-browser ad blocker, it filters content on the network level, meaning it works across devices (including mobile devices), doesn't consume system resources, and is more difficult for advertisers to detect and block.
 Not to mention, it can also prevent IoT and other smart home devices from "phoning home" with your personal information or usage data.
 The PiHole serves as your primary (or in my case, sole) DNS server.
 You provide it with a (crowd-sourced) blocklist of disallowed domains that it will refuse to resolve (preventing ads and tracking scripts from being loaded entirely - a process known as [DNS sinkholing](https://en.wikipedia.org/wiki/DNS_sinkhole)), forwarding all other domains to the upstream DNS server you specify.

 To install Pi-Hole on a Raspberry Pi, you can follow [these instructions](https://blog.cryptoaustralia.org.au/instructions-for-setting-up-pi-hole/), which should take a few minutes to flash the Raspbian operating system onto an SD card and install the Pi-Hole software with a single command and guided setup.
 At one point you'll be prompted to set a static IP.
-You could either use the one assigned and reserve it for the Pi via the Unify UI (my recommendation), or segment the Raspberry Pi on its own subnet.
+You could either use the one assigned and reserve it for the Pi via the UniFi UI (my recommendation), or segment the Raspberry Pi on its own subnet.
 Either way, you'll want to adjust your firewall rules to ensure all local devices can reach your Raspberry Pi on port 53 (DNS).

 If you followed the linked instructions, your Raspberry Pi should have a static IP, which you need to configure each VLAN to use as its DNS server under `Settings -> Networks -> Local Networks -> $NETWORK_NAME -> Edit -> DHCP Name Server`.